riyuzaki/NonMaximumSupression/README.md

 }
 ```

-The code should read a file from the `input/` folder and save the result to a `Solution/` folder, in similar format to the files in the `truth/` folder.
+The code will read a file from the `input/` folder and save the result to a `Solution/` folder, in similar format to the files in the `truth/` folder.
 Two files per image

 * A text file with a space-separated 4-tuple (x y width height) per detection rectangle, with each detection in a new line
 * An image file showing the rectangles from the text file drawn on top of the input image